datacommonsorg/import/docs/counters.md

 ### MCF_MalformedColonLessLine

-**Description:** MCF line was missing a colon to separate the property and the value
+MCF line was missing a colon to separate the property and the value

 #### Suggested User Actions